-We believe that our existing cash and cash equivalents of \$84.3 million as of June 30, 2020 will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements for at least the next twelve months.
-This estimate is based on the our currently forecasted operating plan which includes estimates of anticipated cash inflows from DEXTENZA and ReSure Sealant product sales and cash outflows from operating expenses.
-These estimates are subject to various assumptions including those related to the severity and duration of the COVID-19 pandemic, a continuing expected rebound in cataract surgeries in the third quarter of 2020 and beyond, the revenues and expenses associated with the commercialization of DEXTENZA, variable expense reductions, the pace of our research and clinical development programs, and other aspects of our business.
+We believe that our existing cash and cash equivalents of \$70.6 million as of September 30, 2020, together with the \$75.7 million of net proceeds from the October 2020 Offering after deducting underwriting discounts and commissions but before deducting offering expenses, will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements into 2023.
+This estimate is based on our currently forecasted operating plan which includes estimates of anticipated cash inflows from DEXTENZA and ReSure Sealant product sales and cash outflows from operating expenses.
+These estimates are subject to various assumptions including those related to the severity and duration of the COVID-19 pandemic, the revenues and expenses associated with the commercialization of DEXTENZA, variable expense reductions, the pace of our research and clinical development programs, and other aspects of our business.
 We have based our estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect and would therefore need to raise additional capital to support our ongoing operations or adjust our plans accordingly.